krishnapandey24/Stegano/README.md

 4. Push your changes to your forked repository.
 5. Create a pull request detailing the changes you made.

-We appreciate your contributions and will review your pull requests as soon as possible.
+I appreciate your contributions and will review your pull requests as soon as possible.

-## Acknowledgments

-🙏 Show your gratitude to any third-party libraries, tools, or resources you used in your project.
-You can also thank any contributors or inspirations here.

-- Acknowledge any libraries or frameworks you used.
-- Thank any contributors who helped develop the application.
-- Mention any tutorials or resources that inspired your work.